 Quality and Sturdy Construction

-Design-wise, I like the Saris H3, probably the most of all smart trainers on the market.
+Design-wise, I like the Saris H3.
 Its construction is sturdy, so you won’t have to be afraid of falling over during sprints while compact enough for easy storage.

 I noticed only one thing.
 When I lean too much forward (during sprints), the rear part of the trainer tends to lift slightly.
 So, don’t try to be as aero as possible indoors.